verazb/verazb.github.io/index.md

 ### About

-***

 Welcome!
 I am a Ph.D. candidate in Economics at the [University of Basel](https://wwz.unibas.ch/en/).

 Research interests: Health economics, labour economics, social insurance design and applied econometrics.

-My research aims to understand how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.
+I study how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.
 I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.

 My current topics include